att/netarbiter/sds/openstack-helm-ceph-resiliency-test/README.rst

 Mission
 -------

-The goal of resiliency tests for `OpenStack-Helm/Ceph <https://github.com/openstack/openstack-helm/tree/master/ceph>`_ is to provide the symptoms and solutions for the problems that happen due to software and/or hardward failures.
+The goal of resiliency tests for `OpenStack-Helm/Ceph <https://github.com/openstack/openstack-helm/tree/master/ceph>`_ is to provide the symptoms and solutions for the problems that occur due to software/hardward failure.

 * Caveats:
    - This resiliency tests are of a limited scope to Ceph among various components of `OpenStack-Helm <https://github.com/openstack/openstack-helm>`_